Nigeria-FHIR-Community/NPHCDA-ImmunizationIG/input/pagecontent/index.md

 ### Purpose

-This Nigeria Immunization FHIR Implementation Guide (IG) is designed to support the country's adoption of the WHO SMART Guidelines for Immunization by developing a Digital Adaptation Kit (DAK) that aligns with both national and global immunization strategies.
+This Nigeria Immunization FHIR Implementation Guide (IG) is designed to support the country's adoption of the WHO SMART Guidelines approach by presenting the Digital Adaptation Kit (Business Requirments) for Immunization developed from Nigeria Primary Healthcare Development Agency (NPHCDA) immunization guidelines.
+In addition, this IG presents the minimal Client/Server Capability for software-agnostic immunization systems in Nigeria.
+It presents the workflow in form of logical models, profiles and extensions, terminology structures (ValueSets and CodeSystems), and examples.
+Also, key operations necessary for conformance of the priority profiles where also presented.
 This initiative aims to strengthen immunization data management, enhance interoperability, and improve data-driven decision-making by developing standardized, contextually relevant digital solutions.
-As part of this effort, the IG ensures that the Electronic Immunization Registry (EIR) is interoperable, scalable, and aligned with global health data exchange standards, particularly leveraging FHIR (Fast Healthcare Interoperability Resources) to facilitate seamless data sharing across systems.

 ### Background